- You’ll find seriously good Double Plus (A++) sound throughout this vintage WB pressing – exceptionally quiet vinyl too

-- “…this is undoubtedly the work of a finely honed band who has only grown tighter and heavier since their debut… it’s one of Van Halen’s best records, one that’s just pure joy to hear.
+- 4 stars: “…this is undoubtedly the work of a finely honed band who has only grown tighter and heavier since their debut… it’s one of Van Halen’s best records, one that’s just pure joy to hear.
 Like the debut, it’s a great showcase for all the group’s strengths…”

 Most copies in our experience just do not have the kind of weight to the bottom and lower mids that this music needs to work.
 Put simply, if your Van Halen LP doesn’t rock, then what exactly is the point of playing it?